 Devote time to learn more about recent technology disruptions such as artificial intelligence, chatbots, and how they can reinvent your existing HR processes.
 Rather than being wary of innovation, try experimenting with new tools, and revise your archaic processes like performance appraisal process, learning and development, and leave management.

 Strategic HR planning will help your organization absorb changes easily.
-However, before you implement strategic planning, eliminate the existing chaos in your HR Process workflow using automation.
-Try a powerful, customizable HR tool like Kissflow to implement a high-impact, high-growth HR strategy for organizational success.
+However, before you implement strategic planning, eliminate the existing chaos in your HR Processes.
+With Kissflow HR Cloud businesses can conduct sophisticated analytics and bridge the execution gap between strategy and results.